 A neurologist explains what may be causing twitching in your neck and shoulder muscles.

-“For almost everyone – particularly young healthy persons — a simple twitch of a muscle anywhere in the body is completely normal and nothing to worry about,” says Anthony P. Geraci, MD, Founder and Director of neurOasis Neurology, Clinical Assistant Professor of Neurology, NYU School of Medicine.
+“For almost everyone – particularly young healthy persons — a simple twitch of a muscle anywhere in the body is completely normal and nothing to worry about,” says Anthony P. Geraci, MD, associate professor of neurology at Donald & Barbara Zucker School of Medicine in New York.

 This could very well be the case of “Nedo,” a strength training enthusiast who posted about his shoulder twitching in a bodybuilding forum.

-A twitching shoulder can be caused by dehydration, caffeine, magnesium deficiency, stress and exercising, including after an absence.
-Lactic acid builds up from exercise in the muscle cell, says Dr. Geraci.
+A twitching shoulder can be caused by dehydration, caffeine, magnesium deficiency, stress and exercising, including after an absence from exercise.

 As this occurs, “a chain of events takes place that injures the cell and destabilizes its cell membrane.
 Normally, the membrane is kept stable by the single nerve fiber attached to it.”